carmor1337/ORB-implementation-on-STM32U575ZI-Q/README.md

 # ORB implementation on STM32U575ZI-Q
-A from-scratch implementation of the ORB (Oriented FAST and Rotated BRIEF) computer vision algorithm for the STM32U575ZI-Q. The project started as a naive working implementation and is currently focused on optimizing performance.
+The computer vision algorithm ORB (Oriented FAST and Rotated BRIEF) pipeline is implemented from scratch without relying on OpenCV or other computer-vision libraries on the STM32U575ZI-Q. The project started as a naive working implementation and is currently focused on optimizing performance.

+**Current results**

+At 160 MHz on the STM32U575ZI-Q, the current implementation processes a 320×240 frame in ~214 ms with 700 detected keypoints.
+FAST, Harris, and centroid processing have been optimized by 9.5×, 17.1×, and 14.7× respectively.

 - [What?](#What)
 - [Why?](#Why)